cloudhm/advanced-keymapping/README.md

 1. I suggest to disable Karabiner when iTerm is running.
 Why?
 Becuase Vim comes with powerful shortcuts, we should learn them.

 2. `fn` + `hjkl`

+##### Map `caps lock` to `control` smartly

+Instead of mapping `caps lock` to `control` permanently, why don't just map it only when `caps lock` is holding down with other keys.
+Use [Seil](https://pqrs.org/osx/karabiner/seil.html.en) to do it.

+### Conclusion

+This post is meant to share my shortcuts, I am sure there are far more than I know.
+With good softwares, be creative with your own mappings.

 # 中文